cybersholt/openwebui-tools/README.md

 1. Follow the steps on the [Google API Python Quickstart](https://developers.google.com/gmail/api/quickstart/python) to obtain your credentials file.
 2. Copy the contents of `google_tools.py` into your Open WebUI tools page (Workspace > Tools).
+   3. Alternatively, you can open the [hosted tool page on OpenWebUI](https://openwebui.com/t/shmarkus/google_tools/) and press "Get"

 ## Configuration